cajuncoding/cajuncoding.github.io/_posts/2021-08-22-pdf-reporting-with-a-serverless-architecture.md

 <img src="../assets/img/2021-08-22-pdf-reporting-with-a-serverless-architecture/xslfo-template-rendering-conceptual-diagram.png" class="fullsize" data-zoomable />

-### .Net Client Available via Nuget
+#### Demo Project PdfTemplating.XslFO

+I've also shared out a fully functioning demo project named [**_PdfTemplating.XslFO_**!](https://github.com/cajuncoding/PdfTemplating.XslFO)**

+This project encompasses more than I'm covering in this article as it includes full demonstrations of creting the XslFO Markup via XSLT or Razor templates, and then rendering the binary PDF using both FO.Net and ApacheFOP.Serverless.

+But one of the key elements I do want to highlight is that project provides several libraries that are **available on Nuget** to make everything easier and a bit less complex.

-To help make things even easier for all of my projects, for those that are using .Net, I've also shared a fully functioning application that demonstrates not only PDF Templating based approach in .Net, but also demonstrates the full use of _ApacheFOP.Serverless_ in action!
-And, that project provides a ready-to-use .Net C# Client for _ApacheFOP.Serverless_ and makes this readily available as Nuget packages!
+The relevant point for this article is that the project provides a complete demo of _ApacheFOP.Serverless_ in action!
+And, it also provides a ready-to-use .Net C# REST Client specifically for _ApacheFOP.Serverless_!

-#### Rendering XSL-FO
+##### Rendering XSL-FO markup

+I'm not going to go into much detail here, as this is just templating, but since I mentioned the Demo project above using either XSLT or Razor I figured I'd point out that the Nuget Packages are:
-1. An XSLT Client that includes some useful helpers in Nuget: [PdfTemplating.XslFO.Xslt](https://www.nuget.org/packages/PdfTemplating.XslFO.Xslt/)
+1. An XSLT helper library in Nuget: [PdfTemplating.XslFO.Xslt](https://www.nuget.org/packages/PdfTemplating.XslFO.Xslt/)
-2. A Razor Templating Library for Asp.Net MVC Framework (not .Net Core): [PdfTemplating.XslFO.Razor.AspNetMvc](https://www.nuget.org/packages/PdfTemplating.XslFO.Razor.AspNetMvc/)
+2. A Razor Templating Library (proxy library) for Asp.Net MVC Framework (not .Net Core): [PdfTemplating.XslFO.Razor.AspNetMvc](https://www.nuget.org/packages/PdfTemplating.XslFO.Razor.AspNetMvc/)
    - Eventually I plan to migrate some of my clients to .Net Core in which case I'll be sure to share out any useful approaches to using Razor Templating to generate markup.

-*Note: I'll likely post another blog article on how easy the library makes it to render Razor in-memory in an ASP.Net MVC app (.Net Core is not yet implemented but it's certainly feasible).*
+   - *I'll likely post another blog article on how easy the library makes it to render Razor in-memory in an ASP.Net MVC app (.Net Core is not yet implemented but it's certainly feasible).*
-#### ApacheFOP.Serverless REST Client (.Net Standard)
+##### Rendering the Pdf Binary via ApacheFOP.Serverless REST Client (.Net Standard)
 And most importantly (for the focus of this article), here is a ready to use REST Client for **_ApacheFOP.Serverless_ in .Net**: [PdfTemplating.XslFO.Render.ApacheFOP.Serverless](https://www.nuget.org/packages/PdfTemplating.XslFO.Render.ApacheFOP.Serverless/)

 All the hard work of interacting with *ApacheFOP.Serverless*, and it's advanced options for compression, debugging outputs from ApachFOP, etc. are all nicely encapsulated in the